TabKD: Tabular Knowledge Distillation through Interaction Diversity of Learned Feature Bins: Results

 \subsection{RQ2: Comparison with Other Baselines}

 Compared to five other baselines tested on the same datasets, the overall performance of \textit{TabKD} is consistently better.
 In terms of agreement accuracy, TabKD achieves the best results in 14 out of 16 dataset-teacher combinations.
 The exceptions are: (1) Adult with Neural Network, where DivT achieves slightly higher agreement (91.4\% vs 91.0\%), and (2) Mushroom with TabTransformer, where DivT outperforms on both accuracy (86.6\% vs 84.2\%) and agreement (88.3\% vs 85.2\%).
 For all other combinations, TabKD shows superior agreement accuracy.
 In terms of model accuracy, \textit{TabKD} also demonstrates strong performance across the board.
 All results are presented in Table \ref{tab:results}.
 Current works do not address systematic interaction coverage, which is particularly important for tabular data.
-As a result, our dynamic binning feature, which creates optimal bins, combined with interaction diversity that ensures generated samples cover those bin interactions, achieves better results than existing approaches.
+As a result, our dynamic binning feature, which creates optimal bins, combined with interaction diversity, achieves better results than existing approaches.